Puerto Banus marina in Marbella, Costa del Sol comparison

 Nerja

-Verdict: Roughly equal, slight edge to Nerja for families with younger children.
+Verdict: Roughly equal, with a slight edge to Nerja for families with younger children.

 The Verdict

-Choose Nerja if: you want the most beautiful natural beaches in Malaga, a charming authentic Spanish town, excellent value, the extraordinary villages of the Axarquía on your doorstep and a holiday that feels genuinely restorative rather than stimulating.
+Choose Nerja if: you want the most beautiful natural beaches in Málaga, a charming authentic Spanish town, excellent value, the extraordinary villages of the Axarquía on your doorstep and a holiday that feels genuinely restorative rather than stimulating.
+You prefer flip-flops to fashion, chiringuitos to cocktail bars, and local character to international glamour.
+Read our Nerja guide for more details.

-One suggestion: consider splitting your stay.
-A week based in a Marbella villa followed by 4 nights in Nerja, or vice versa, gives you both experiences.
-The drive between them takes just over an hour.
+One suggestion that works brilliantly: split your holiday between both.
+A week based in a Marbella villa followed by 4 nights in Nerja, or vice versa, gives you both experiences and a genuine sense of the extraordinary range the Costa del Sol offers.
+The drive between them takes just over an hour along the coast, and the change of pace from one to the other is genuinely refreshing.

 Destination Guides